What is ‘Breathing Space’ the Debt Respite Scheme1?

-|Who is eligible||An individual with a qualifying debt who meets eligibility criteria and conditions||A client with qualifying debt who meets eligibility criteria and conditions, who is receiving mental health crisis treatment
+|Who is eligible||An individual with a qualifying debt who meets eligibility criteria and conditions||A client with qualifying obligation who meets eligibility criteria and conditions which are receiving mental health crisis treatment.

-|What is the criteria||• Must be an individual living in England or Wales
+|What are the criteria||• Must be an individual living in England or Wales

-• Not have the means to clear debts, e.g. ISA’s or assets which can be sold
+• not have the means to clear debts, e.g., ISAs or assets which can be sold

-• Not have a Debt Relief Order, and Individual Voluntary Arrangement or be an undischarged bankrupt
+• Not have a Debt Relief Order and Individual Voluntary Arrangement or be an undischarged bankrupt

 • Not already had a breathing space in the last 12 months